TheParthMaru/Problem-Solving-Mastery/01. Basic Problems/Test cases and code/basic-problem-08.md

 - Given an integer input greater than 0, write a program to check whether entered number is prime or not.

+**Note:**
+- Negative integers cannot be prime numbers.
+- Prime numbers are integers greater than 1 with no positive divisors besides 1 and itself.

 **Test Cases**

 ```